scottmercer/Profile/README.md

 Small Developer profile for displaying some work.

-Open HTML in Browser to see the profile. currently under edit by Scott Mercer.
+Open HTML in Browser to see the profile. edited by Scott Mercer during coding bootcamp.